tgvoskuilen/meshBalancing/README.md

      where refinement is triggered at a value of 10.
 This cell, rather than being left alone, will be coarsened.
 It should use the maximum value rather than the minimum value.
 To change this, in `dynamicRefineFvMesh.H` on line 112 change `minCellField` to `maxCellField`.
-In `dynamicRefineFvMesh.C`, make the following 4 changes:
+In `dynamicRefineFvMesh.C`, make the following 4 changes.
+Line numbers here may not match your line numbers exactly, so use some common sense.
+     Changes 103 will all be in the existing `minCellField` function and change 4 is the only location in the file that referenced the `minCellField` function.

      1. Line 646: change `minCellField` to `maxCellField`
      2. Line 648: change `GREAT` to `-GREAT`
      3. Line 656: change `min` to `max`
      4. Line 1236: change `minCellField` to `maxCellField`

-     Line numbers here may not match your line numbers exactly, so use some common sense.
-     Changes 103 will all be in the existing `minCellField` function and change 4 is the only location in the file that referenced the `minCellField` function.